 Mary also played Cecile Chaminade’s ‘Pierette’

-Also my letters from America, from Veld and Vlei. from the army in Potchefstroom and to Mom and Sheila in the UK.
+Also in the treasure chest: My letters from America, from Veld and Vlei, from the army in Potchefstroom, and to Mom and Sheila in the UK.
 Lots of work!

 Oh – and under all this good old stuff there was a bottle of champers and a bottle of red!
 Sheila and James run a proper smuggling ring!